-Schedule-driven source receives and executes sourcing orders from the planner, which maintains an MPS.
-When it is busy, a new order waits in an order queue to be executed.
-Figure 5 shows the role the schedule-driven source plays and Table 2 details its characteristics, requirements, and/or responsibilities of each attribute.
+Schedule-driven source (see Figure 2) receives and executes sourcing orders from the planner, which maintains an MPS.
+When it is busy, a new order waits to be executed at an order queue.
+A schedule-driven source receives sourcing orders from the planner, and responses to it.
+It also gives delivery orders to deliverer.